scripting/wordlandSupport/worknotes/client.md

 #### 11/1/24; 10:34:59 AM by DW

+When we delete a draft, it is now also deleted from the Bookmarks menu.

+The checkmark in the Bookmarks menu should now be correct when you click either of the arrows.

 rewrote deletePostCommand.

 * Delete the draft first.
 If that works, delete the WordPress post.